 If the tenderer fails to comply with clauses 12.1 and 12.2, the tender may be excluded from further consideration.

-REFERENCE MATERIAL (CORE)
+Reference Material (Core)

 Defence-nominated drawings, specifications, samples, information, and other reference material may be obtained from the Contact Officer.
 The tenderer is responsible for examining the reference material.
 At all times, the reference material is to remain the property of the Commonwealth.
 The reference material can only be used for the purpose of preparing the tender and is to be treated as Commonwealth confidential information in all other respects.
 The reference material will need to be returned or disposed of securely upon request of the Commonwealth.

-PRICE BASIS (CORE)
+Price Basis (Core)

 Tendered prices should be provided at a firm price (subject to any applicable price adjustment set out in clause 15 of the draft conditions of deed) and show both the GST exclusive and GST inclusive amounts.
 The prices under any resultant Deed will be inclusive of all GST and all taxes, duties (including any customs duty) and government charges imposed or levied in Australia or overseas.
 The tendered prices should include the cost of any packaging, marking, handling, freight and delivery, insurance and any other applicable costs and charges.
-Tenderers are to apply the CASG Cost Principles, as amended from time to time, when preparing tendered prices.
+Tenderers are to apply the Defence Cost Principles, as amended from time to time, when preparing tendered prices.

-COST INVESTIGATION (CORE)
+Cost Investigation (Core)

 For the purposes of establishing that the tendered prices are fair and reasonable and constitute value for money for the Commonwealth, the Commonwealth’s cost investigation staff may, prior to the formation of any resultant Deed, conduct a cost investigation of the tendered prices.
 On request by the Commonwealth the tenderer is to facilitate any such cost investigation.

-LIMITATION OF LIABILITY (OPTIONAL)
+Limitation of Liability (Optional)

-Note to drafters: A Liability Risk Assessment (LRA) is to be undertaken by the Commonwealth in accordance with the Defence Liability Principles and the standard Defence methodology described in the Liability Risk Assessment template which can be accessed at
+Note to drafters: A Liability Risk Assessment (LRA) is to be undertaken by the Commonwealth in accordance with the Defence Liability Principles and the standard Defence methodology described in the Liability Risk Assessment template which can be accessed at:

 http://drnet.defence.gov.au/casg/commercial/UndertakingProcurementinDefence/Pages/Liability-Risk-Management.aspx.

 The liability risk assessment provides the basis for determining the limitation of liability amounts in clause 22 of the draft conditions of deed.